-Our policy is to encourage our directors to attend each annual meeting; however, such attendance is not required at this time.
-All of our directors attended the 2018 annual meeting of shareholders.
+The Company's policy is to encourage its directors to attend each annual meeting; however, such attendance is not required at this time.
+All of the Company's directors attended the 2019 annual meeting of shareholders.

 Board Leadership Structure and Oversight Responsibilities